jpb06/effect-action/README.md

 ## ⚡ Usage

-To pretty print the error and display a usage stack tract, we must collect the `cause` using `Effect.catchAll` and use `captureErrors` from [effect-errors](https://github.com/jpb06/effect-errors).
+To pretty print the error and display a stack trace that is actually useful, we must collect the `cause` using `Effect.catchAll` and use `captureErrors` from [effect-errors](https://github.com/jpb06/effect-errors).

 This function will use source maps if present to resolve sources location.
 We can then use `prettyPrintFromCapturedErrors` function to display the error details.

 ```ts
 import { FetchHttpClient } from '@effect/platform';